-Why Should Data Security and Privacy be an HR Initiative?
+Why Should HR Data Security and Privacy be a Core Initiative?

 Technology is no longer the special province of programmers and engineers.
 Nearly every employee at every company relies on technology to do their job and will so increasingly.
-Human Resources (HR) plays a critical role in helping manage and train this fast changing workforce – especially when it comes to data security and privacy.
+Human Resources (HR) plays a critical role in helping manage and train this fast-changing workforce – especially when it comes to HR data security and privacy.

-Whether your employees are in their first jobs, young professionals, seasoned workers, or – most likely – a combination of these, it is important that everyone (not just security professionals) has a basic knowledge of standards of privacy and security and feels responsible for your keeping your organization’s data secure.
+Whether your employees are in their first jobs, young professionals, seasoned workers, or – most likely – a combination of these, it is important that everyone (not just security professionals) has a basic knowledge of standards of privacy and security and feels responsible for maintaining your organization’s HR data security.

 It’s Just Human Nature

 Employee mistakes can even precipitate external cyberattacks.
-According Marc Van Zadelhoff, the VP of IBM Security, 95% of data breaches involve mistakes by those who already have access to an organization’s systems.
+According to RedTeam Security, the majority of HR data security breaches involve mistakes by those who already have access to an organization’s systems.
+The article reported the following:

 In other words, the firewalls and protections that keep people out won’t do anything about those people already inside.